mimoo/Diffie-Hellman_Backdoor/README.md

 [The records](http://www.loria.fr/~zimmerma/records/top50.html) found factors of size 276bits.
 This is again a problem if the backdoored modulus is composed of two 512bits primes.

 **The Quadratic Sieve**, or [QS](https://en.wikipedia.org/wiki/Quadratic_sieve) algorithm running-time depends on the modulus's size, best for numbers under 400-500bits, and so is out of reach for our big 1024bits modulus.

+> Then, at some predetermined point where ECM is less likely to find a factor over time than the time taken to run a sieve method, you switch from ECM to the sieve method, which is SIQS below ~100 digits and NFS above 100 digits.
+These sieve methods are different in that they take a fixed amount of time for a given input number, and are guaranteed* to produce a factorization at the end. ([Dubslow](http://www.mersenneforum.org/showpost.php?p=427248&postcount=22))

 Finally the **General Number Field Sieve**, or the [GNFS](https://en.wikipedia.org/wiki/General_number_field_sieve) algorithm, which works according to the size of the entire modulus and not its factors, has a [record of factoring 768bits](https://en.wikipedia.org/wiki/RSA_Factoring_Challenge#The_prizes_and_records) in 2009.
 That might be our best bet, although the modulus is still too big for us to try.
 In the [Logjam](https://weakdh.org/) paper last year could be read that the NSA might have the capacity to do it.